mlpack/mlpack/doc/tutorials/movement_recognition.md

 binaries on the target machine, exactly as we did in the [Raspberry Pi tutorial](../embedded/crosscompile_armv7.md).
 The board uses a RISC-V C906 core, so we need a `riscv64-lp64d` [Bootlin](https://toolchains.bootlin.com/) toolchain.
-Our target in this tutorial to produce the smallest static binary we use the musl variant
+Our target in this tutorial to produce a small static binary, therefore, we use the musl variant

 ```sh
 wget https://toolchains.bootlin.com/downloads/releases/toolchains/riscv64-lp64d/tarballs/riscv64-lp64d--musl--stable-2025.08-1.tar.xz